 foo-static for example provides the static library.
 Sometimes static libraries are also included in development packages.

 Fully Static Linking¶

 A fully statically linked program has no dynamic library dependencies at all.
 This is useful for delivering portable, pre-compiled binaries.
 Prominent examples of fully statically linked Crystal programs are the

 shards binaries from the official distribution packages.

-In order to link a program fully statically, all dependencies need to be available as static libraries at compiler time.
+In order to link a program fully statically, all dependencies need to be available as static libraries at compile time.
 This can be tricky sometimes, especially with common

 glibc is the most common

 libc implementation on Linux systems.
 Unfortunately, it doesn't play nicely with static linking and it's highly discouraged.